ml5js/ml5-website-v02-docsify/docs/learning/ml5_glossary.md

 ---
 ### Classifier
 A classifier is a machine learning model that is used to classify data.
 For example, a classifier could be used to classify images of cats and dogs.

+---
+### Classification
-In ml5.js, classifiers are often used to classify images of cats and dogs.
+Classification is the process of assigning a label to a piece of data.
+For example, a machine learning model could be used to classify images of cats and dogs.

 #### **D**